 If California decides to end cash-out, it will be important to consider how existing processes and systems can be leveraged and streamlined to facilitate CalFresh eligibility determination and enrollment for as many as 1.3 million existing SSI recipients.
 California counties have well-established systems and processes to determine CalFresh eligibility and manage ongoing caseloads using their State Automated Welfare System (SAWS).
 Furthermore, the state has existing access to a rich data file on SSI recipients through the Social Security Administration (SSA) State Data Exchange (SDX), and a subset of that data is already captured by state and county systems.

 However, given California’s number of SSI recipients, it will be challenging from a workload perspective to collect CalFresh applications for the entire population and expediently process them all at once.
-Therefore, California may want to assess opportunities to streamline the application and enrollment process browse around these guys.
+Therefore, California may want to assess opportunities to streamline the application and enrollment process.
 This report assesses solutions for maximizing enrollment of eligible SSI recipients into CalFresh, should California decide to end cash-out.
 The paper discusses:

 - The California cash-out policy

 - Current enrollment processes and systems for SSI and CalFresh